-Things to do Bogota - Understand
+My Favorite 24 Things to do Bogota - Understand

 Bogota has some seriously good food at moderate prices.

 With a COP 3,000:1 USD exchange rate, most things in Bogota are good value.

-Colombians are usually a friendly bunch, though the locals in Bogota have caught the depression that we can cutely feel in many American cities too.
+Colombians are usually a friendly bunch, though the locals in Bogota have caught the depression that we can acutely feel in many American cities too.
 People are noticeably more rude than anywhere else in Colombia.
 Make sure you take your Spanish phrase book with you,

-Things to do Bogota - Safety
+My Favorite 24 Things to do Bogota - Safety

 Certain areas of Bogota including the Old Town don't feel safe at all at night.
-They seem OK enough during the day, but require you to be aware, prepare for pick-pocketing and move faster than you would usually.
+They seem OK enough during the day but require you to be aware, prepare for pick-pocketing and move faster than you would usually.

 There is a considerable amount of 'opportunity crime' in the city and the locals all have stories to share.
 The good news is that it's usually not violent and foreigners are not specifically targeted.

-Things to do Bogota - Connectivity
+My Favorite 24 Things to do Bogota - Connectivity

-Things to do Bogota - Pollution
+My Favorite 24 Things to do Bogota - Pollution

 from buses and other heavy vehicles.
 Air pollution is a major issue, despite the moderate size of the valley floor.
 It feels (much) worse than Mexico City

 Going up Monserrate Hill either by cable car or train will get you to more than 12,000 feet of elevation.
-If you come from sea level, don't do this on the first day!
+If you've come here from sea level, don't do this on the first day!
 It is COP ~18,000 for the round-trip cable car journey and the train only operates in the mornings now.

-The views from up top are fantastic and absolutely worth the prices and (short) lines for the train.
+The views from up top are fantastic and absolutely worth the price and (short) lines for the train.
 The biggest concern is the weather, as clouds and rain often shroud the hills during the late morning or early afternoon hours.

 Bogota Old Town

 .
-It's in decent shape and interesting to see, although it's too bad that the area is not the safest and it's hard ogling buildings with people watching you constantly.
+It's in decent shape and interesting to see, although it's too bad that the area is not the safest and it's hard ogling buildings with people constantly watching you.

 A great upside to this neighborhood (as you go up the hill) is the many artsy murals dotted around the place.